Fritz Zwicky: Personal life

 On 25 March 1932, Fritz Zwicky married Dorothy Vernon Gates (1904–1991), a member of a prominent local family and a daughter of California State Senator Egbert James Gates.
 Her money was instrumental in the funding of the Palomar Observatory during the Great Depression.
 Nicholas Roosevelt, cousin of President Theodore Roosevelt, was his brother-in-law by marriage to Tirzah Gates.
 Zwicky and Dorothy divorced amicably in 1941.

 On 18 October 1947, Zwicky married Anna Margaritha Zürcher (1929–2012) in Switzerland.
 They had three daughters together, Margrit, Franziska, and Barbarina.
 The Zwicky Museum at the Landesbibliothek, Glarus, houses many of his papers and scientific works.
-Zwicky died in Pasadena, California on February 8, 1974, and was buried in Mollis, Switzerland.
+Zwicky died of a heart attack in Pasadena, California on February 8, 1974, and was buried in Mollis, Switzerland.

 Zwicky was critical of religion and considered it unacceptable to attribute natural phenomena to God.

 He is remembered as both a genius and a curmudgeon.
 One of his favorite insults was to refer to people whom he did not like as "spherical bastards", because, as he explained, they were bastards no matter which way one looked at them.